iclr-blogposts/2024/_posts/2024-05-07-primacy-bias-and-why-it-helps-to-forget.md

 1. Immediately after a reset there is a sudden drop in performance that quickly recovers.
 2. Resets never irreparably harm a model.
 At worse, the model returns to the pre-reset level (ex: cheetah-run), but sometimes it can perform substantially better (humanoid-run).

-These results are consistent across multiple algorithms and environments, including the continunous control Deep Mind Control Suite and the discrete Atari 100k benchmarks.
+These results are consistent across multiple algorithms and environments, including the continuous control Deep Mind Control Suite and the discrete Atari 100k benchmarks.

 <details open>
 <summary>Episode return overtime on a subset of DeepMind Control, with and without resets, using SAC algorithm.
 Averaged over 10 random seeds.</summary>